By Jasmin Guleria

 Read on to see how several fabulous fearless women kicked the killer habit and are now living healthy active long lives!

 “I smoked three packs a day and it scared me.
 I was also scared to gain weight.
 I quit ‘cold turkey’– with the help of three aids; lots of chewing gum, a personal trainer and the pitiful wheezing of my allergic fiancé.
 So, to take my mind off the withdrawal symptoms and hopefully keep my metabolism up, I put my body to work.
 With the help of a personal trainer who introduced me to sore legs and aching abs, all I could think about was breathing (that alone was an accomplishment) and moving.
 Within 18 months, I stopped looking at the scale and size tags and focused on my newly developed muscle definition, cardio endurance and glowing skin.

-13 years later, I still workout regularly (with help from my trainer, Greg Theodore).
+13 years later, I still workout regularly.
 I love being fit, strong and smoke-free.
 Most importantly, I could never be a Fragrance Editor if I still smoked…I wouldn’t be able to smell anything but ashtrays!” – Michelyn, BN Editorial Director

 “I think the fact that my children’s health would be affected if I continued to smoke squashed most of the cravings.
 I also replaced cigarettes with Atomic Fireballs for about a year.
 If the urge to smoke came over me, I’d pop one in and the hot atomic cinnamon flavor numbed my mouth and any interest I had in grabbing a smoke!” – Donna R. from Long Island